jisshub/react-complete-guide/README.md

 - submit event is `onSubmit()`.

-- we define by setting a function as a reference to this event.
+- we define the same by setting a function as a reference to this event.

-- Prevent default action of page refresh while form submits.
+- Next Prevent default action of page refresh while form submits.

 - Next save the submitted data as an object.